A locals' guide to Streatham Hill

 "Streatham Hill is such a lovely place to live.
 It was always okay actually, but in the last couple of years it has just improved so much.
 We are loving all our new cafes, bars and restaurants.
 We can access Balham, Brixton and Dulwich within minutes, plus the beautiful green spaces of Tooting Bec, Streatham Common & Rookery and Brockwell Park, and our house is gorgeous with a large garden.
 Property prices have increased qu... more

-"Streatham Hill borders desirable suburbs like Clapham and Balham but the property prices are far more affordable.
-The transport links are fantastic with regular buses, easy access to the rail station.
+"Streatham Hill borders desirable suburbs like Clapham and Balham, but the property prices are far more affordable.
+The transport links are fantastic with regular buses and easy access to the rail station.
 Whilst bars and restaurants are starting to establish themselves in the area, it's also convenient to get to surrounding areas.
 A safe and quiet area without the high property prices."

 What do you like about Streatham Hill?

 "In the '70s and '80s, 32 Ambleside Avenue, Streatham was used as a brothel run by infamous madam Cynthia Payne.
 Here, well heeled gentlemen, including MPs and judges, could exchange luncheon vouchers for the women's services."

 Storytime and RhymeHoly Trinity C Of E Primary School